InsureMO/rainbow-d9/d9-n6/src/lib/help-docs/step/io-transformer.md

 #### Keep or clear

-In the following `Write to output` scenarios, and in cases where no merge-back strategy is specified:
+In the following `Write to output` scenarios, and in cases where merge-back strategy is specified as `Replace`:

 - Returning `null` or `undefined` (recommended to use `(void 0)` to represent `undefined`) indicates that the original request data will continue to be used as the request data for the next step without any modifications.